planeflight/smed/README.md

 The Smooth Lightweight editor that runs **SM**ooth like a **SM**oothie.

+## Features:

+- Buttery **sm**ooth navigation and camera panning!
+- No Mouse -> Training you to finally switch to VIM
+- Copy/Paste
+- Syntax Highlighting in C/C++

 Here are some interesting reference papers/articles:

 ## Text Sequences & Buffers